Haron-Prime/My_config_files/README.md

 They are not a model or a guide.

-You take full responsibility for the consequences of using them in your OS
+You take full responsibility for the consequences of using them in your OS.

 ## Some screenshots